NCFR Report: Policies with Unintended Consequences

 Each issue of NCFR Report features a "Family Focus" section containing research- and practice-based articles on that issue's theme, written by family scholars and professionals.
 Articles are accepted based on an editorial review process.

 Family Focus articles are exclusive to NCFR members.
-Not an NCFR member?
-The "Sleep" issue of Family Focus is open to the public.
+Not a member yet?
+The winter 2018 issue Understanding Gun Violence From a Family Perspective is open to the public.

 News Articles and Member Group Updates

 The following news articles and updates below from our spring 2019 issue are open to the public.